-To more accurately interpret our empirical results, it is crucial to establish patterns of sample selection.
-To do so, we compiled the full list of courses offered between 2010 and 2019 in a subsample of 161 US institutions (representative of all institutions included in IPEDS) using the course catalogs in the archives of each school.18 This allows us to compare our sample to the population of all courses for these schools and years.
+To more accurately interpret our empirical results, it is crucial to clarify patterns of selection into the sample.
+To do so, we compile the full list of courses offered between 2010 and 2019 in a subsample of 161 US institutions (representative of all institutions included in IPEDS) using course catalogs in the archives of each school.14 This allows us to compare our sample to the population of all courses for these schools and years.